Updated August 2019

 Looking to explore more on foot?
 The Crater Lake Trail is a perfect hike if you're looking to be surrounded in fall colors.
 Meandering through aspen groves for four miles roundtrip, hikers are treated to an even closer view of Maroon Bells.
 This well-traveled trail is good for moderately active adults or groups that include younger hikers.

-The Ute Trail originates in east Aspen and, for especially ambitious hikers, can continue to the top of Aspen Mountain.
-Most hikers sweat to the top of the first set of switchbacks and are treated to aerial views of fall colors from downtown Aspen to Independence Pass from the rock outcropping.
-After the Ute lookout, the trail ascends steeply and meanders through established aspen groves and across cut ski runs.
-Hikers that reach the top of Aspen Mountain enjoy incredible views, lunch at the Sundeck and a free ride down in the Silver Queen Gondola (during seasonal operating hours).
+The Ute Trail begins in east Aspen and takes ambitious hikers to a rock outcropping overlook.
+From there, you can continue to the top of Aspen Mountain or make your way back down.
+Hikers who sweat out the first set of switchbacks are treated to aerial views of fall colors from downtown Aspen to Independence Pass from the rock outcropping.
+After the Ute lookout, the trail ascends steeply and meanders through established aspen groves and across ski runs.
+Hikers that reach the top of Aspen Mountain enjoy incredible views, lunch at the Sundeck, and a free ride down in the Silver Queen Gondola (during seasonal operating hours).

 The Castle Creek valley offers amazing fall color viewing.
 Hikers in the know head to American Lake and Cathedral Lake, two of the best trails in the area with picturesque alpine lakes at their turnaround points.
 For an easy stroll through colorful aspen groves, head to Ashcroft Ghost Town and explore the network of easy trails.
-Tack on a trip to Pine Creek Cookhouse, located at the end of Castle Creek Road and offering gourmet cuisine with incredible views.
+Tack on a trip to Pine Creek Cookhouse, located on Castle Creek Road a few miles past Ashcroft.
+Enjoy the rustic cuisine as you take in the auburn fall colors and great views of the valley.

 Other great hiking trails to explore during the fall include the Tiehack trail on Buttermilk ski area, Smuggler Mountain Road, and the Ditch Trail in Snowmass.